Last updated September 2016

 First up are the “old style” secondary academies.
 The rationale for these was originally based on replacing failing schools in socially deprived urban areas, although this definition became stretched as government sought to increase the number with,, for example, the Knole Academy in Sevenoaks not qualifying on any of the three counts.
 The earliest academies have either been completely rebuilt or had plans approved to secure a rebuild on a very generous budget of the order of £30 million each, Isle of Sheppey Academy doing best with premises at a cost of £54 million.
 Those approved later have still been generously treated usually benefiting from a major rebuild, usually of £15 million or more.
 Most of these academies have main sponsors who have been given control of the institution for a donation of the order of £2 million, waived in the case of charities or churches.

-The old style academies are: Bishop of Rochester Academy, Chatham; Brompton Academy, Gillingham (sponsored by University of Kent); Cornwallis Academy, Maidstone; Dover Christ Church Academy; The Duke of York's Royal Military School, Dover (fully boarding, previously Independent, with a tradition of admitting children of military families – unusually has vacancies and is all ability but has had problems, associated with Dover Federation of the Arts); Folkestone Academy (incorporating Folkestone Primary Academy); Isle of Sheppey Academy; The John Wallis C of E Academy Ashford (incorporating the previous Linden Grove Primary School, Ashford absorbed as part of an all-through school); The Knole Academy, Sevenoaks; Leigh Academy, Dartford; Longfield Academy, Dartford; Marlowe Academy, Ramsgate (wound up in August 2015); Marsh Academy, Romney Marsh; New Line Learning Academy, Maidstone; Orchards Academy, Swanley; St Augustine Academy, Maidstone; Strood Academy (Sponsored by University of Creative Arts); Skinners Kent Academy, Tunbridge Wells; Spires Academy, Canterbury; and Wilmington Academy, Dartford.
+The old style academies are: Bishop of Rochester Academy, Chatham; Brompton Academy, Gillingham (sponsored by University of Kent); Cornwallis Academy, Maidstone; Dover Christ Church Academy; The Duke of York's Royal Military School, Dover (fully boarding, previously Independent, with a tradition of admitting children of military families, associated with Dover Federation of the Arts); Folkestone Academy (incorporating Folkestone Primary Academy); Isle of Sheppey Academy; The John Wallis C of E Academy Ashford (incorporating the previous Linden Grove Primary School, Ashford absorbed as part of an all-through school); The Knole Academy, Sevenoaks; Leigh Academy, Dartford; Longfield Academy, Dartford; Marlowe Academy, Ramsgate (wound up in August 2015); Marsh Academy, Romney Marsh; New Line Learning Academy, Maidstone; Orchards Academy, Swanley; St Augustine Academy, Maidstone; Strood Academy (Sponsored by University of Creative Arts); Skinners Kent Academy, Tunbridge Wells; Spires Academy, Canterbury; and Wilmington Academy, Dartford.